-Growth rate variability in the larval and juvenile stages of marine fishes is substantial, and has strong potential to influence the M/G ratio during pre-recruit life stages (Houde 1997).
 Density-dependent regulation of growth has been identified as a significant potential factor in the control of pre-recruit survival (Shepherd and Cushing 1980, Rothschild 1986).
 For yellowfin, density-dependent mortality may weaken any relationship between egg production and recruitment consistent with the IATTC stock assessment of yellowfin (Minte-Vera et al. 2014).
-It is possible that relative growth rate or densitydependence in feeding success and growth during the larval stage could contribute to variations in prerecruit survival of yellowfin.
+It is possible that relative growth rate or density-dependence in feeding success and growth during the larval stage could contribute to variations in pre-recruit survival of yellowfin.
 Faster growth shortens the period of greatest vulnerability to daily mortality by predation.
 A larval or juvenile growth index, perhaps estimated quarterly in the Panama Bight, may prove useful as an index of recruitment strength (Margulies et al. 2007a).
 This type of sampling program to estimate in situ juvenile growth could be developed at the Achotines Laboratory via quarterly or seasonal sampling and aging of juveniles collected by nightlighting.
 We have conducted similar analyses of in situ growth during selected years in the Panama Bight, and we found some localized correspondence between high growth rates of larvae and recruitment estimates (Wexler et al. 2007).
 Our experimental results have indicated an early onset of substantial density-dependent growth of yellowfin during the first 2.5 weeks after hatching.
 Increases of 2-4 times in larval density have resulted in growth deficits up to 56% during larval stages.
 We have also noted strong indirect evidence of density-dependent growth in larval cohorts during certain years in the Panama Bight (Wexler et al. 2007).
-Our experimental evidence suggests that density-dependence in growth persists into the earlyjuvenile stages of yellowfin.
+Our experimental evidence suggests that density-dependence in growth persists into the early-juvenile stages of yellowfin.
 Even subtle density effects on growth during the relatively long pre-recruit juvenile stage (5 months) could have a "fine-tuning" effect on recruitment and the mean biomass of a cohort.
-This association can now be studied experimentally at the Achotines Laboratory .
+This association will be studied experimentally at the Achotines Laboratory during 2019-2020.